 When it comes to corruption, according to Transparency International's latest index, India is one of the most badly affected countries in the Asian world (CPI, 2020).
-To compound matters, the recent pandemic has made matters considerably worse (Ganguli, 2020).
+To compound the nation's woes, the recent pandemic has made matters considerably worse (Ganguli, 2020).